Statistics for Iwasawa Invariants of elliptic curves, $\rm{II}$: The Euler characteristic on Average

 Throughout this section, assume that $\mathcal{R}_p(E/\Q)\neq 0$.
 This is a well-known conjecture.
 For evidence towards this conjecture, we refer the reader to \cite{CM94, Wut04}.
-It follows from Corollary \ref{cor37} that $\chi_t(\Gamma, E[p^{\infty}])$ is defined and given (up to a $p$-adic unit) as follows
+Moreover, we assume that $\Sh(E/\Q)[p^{\infty}]$ is finite for all elliptic curves $E_{/\Q}$.
+Then, by Corollary \ref{cor37} we know that (up to a $p$-adic unit)

 Henceforth, we use the following shorthand notation \begin{enumerate} \item $r_p(E):=\abs{\mathcal{R}_p(E/\Q)}_p^{-1}$, \item $s_p(E):=\#\Sh(E/\Q)[p^{\infty}]$, \item $\tau_p(E):=\prod_{\ell} c_{\ell}^{(p)}(E)$, \item $\alpha_p(E):=\#\left(\widetilde{E}(\F_p)[p]\right)$. \end{enumerate} The above formula can be rewritten as